leob/ionic-quickstarter/README.md

 the competing nodejs/io.js forks).

-Therefore, if you run into problems getting SASS (libsass) working and you are running a nodejs version higher than v.0.12.x then you may want to consider downgrading to nodejs v.0.12.x.
+Therefore, if you run into problems getting SASS (libsass) working and you are running a nodejs version higher than v.0.12.x, you may want to consider downgrading to nodejs v.0.12.x.
 I've seen reports that currently this is the only way to get SASS working.

 Quick tip: if you wish you can use a tool such as ```nvm``` to install and run multiple nodejs versions on your system, selecting the desired nodejs version for each task.
 So you can keep the cutting edge "v.4" around for whatever purpose,